ebsi-cgoboncan/platform.developer/README.md

 # Build your config

-Before you build your config, stage your
+Before you build your config, stage your changes to your git repo.
+You do not need to commit the changes before you build, but you should commit them once you get a successful build.
+This will let you rollback your config changes if something catastrophic happens.
 To bootstrap nix-darwin, use the command:

 ```